December 4, 2025

 The PBWN referenced below has been rescinded.

-Destin Water Users has issued a PBWN effective Tuesday October 14th at 1:00pm for the area around 981 Hwy 98.
-The 4” main serving the area was shut down to perform repairs when a leak developed.
-4 critical use facilities are involved.
-(Cracklins, Mimmos, Everything Bagel & Walgreens).
-The main will be flushed and sampled upon completion of repairs .
+Destin Water Users issued a PBWN effective Sunday November 30th at midnight for 76 Harbor Blvd.
+The 2” main serving the area was shut down to perform repairs when a leak developed.
+1 critical use facilities is involved.
+(Margaritaville).
+The main was flushed and sampled upon completion of repairs .
 A copy of the line maintenance report and door tag are attached.
-Pending sample results this PBWN should be rescinded on Thursday, October 16th.
+Pending sample results this PBWN should be rescinded on Tuesday December 2nd.

 Precautionary Boil Water Notice (PBWN)